coenm/RepoM/docs/ActionList.md

 ## command@1

-Action to excute a command (related the the repository).
+Action to excute a command (related the the repository) <!-- include: DocsRepositoryActionsTests.DocsRepositoryActionsSettings_RepositoryActionCommandV1.verified.md -->

-Custom properties:
+Action specific properties:

-- Name: The name of the item (required, string, evaulated)
-- Command: The command to execute (required, string, evaluted)
+- `command`: The command to execute. (required, evaluated, string)
-- Arguments: The arguments to add to the command (optional, string, evaluted, default empty string)
+- `arguments`: Arguments for the command. (optional, evaluated, string) <!-- endInclude -->

 Example: